 Bamboo usually produced a soft hand feel however, the development of bamboo into soft yarn is a long process in which bamboo often passes through a heavy chemical process.
 One example of chemically processed bamboo is the material called Bamboo Rayon.
 The chemical process is commonly used to turn bamboo fibres into soft handle, silk-like material.
 Some fabric mills have started to use lyocell technology (brand name TENCEL®) to transform bamboo into a soft textile without the use of so many chemicals.

-Sustainable Options The sustainable textile industry is developing with a fast-pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
+The sustainable textile industry is developing with a fast pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
 There are several new innovations used for transforming our waste into durable, performance activewear.
-One example of these is Cupro that is a regenerated cellulose fibre derived from cotton linter.
+One example of this is Cupro that is a regenerated cellulose fibre derived from cotton linter.
 Cotton linter is the short downy fibre used from the cotton seeds.
 These fibres are not used in cotton production and are usually thrown away, however now these fantastic fibres can be transformed into Cupro.

 Finally, another new fibre, called Micromodal®, is extracted from Beechwood which is sustainably grown in Europe.
 Beech trees are ecological as they grow by rejuvenation meaning that the trees propagate themselves and no artificial irrigation or planting is required.

-Merino Wool In some sports, merino wool garments are also a great addition and have been used for decades.
-Typically, we see wool garments in outdoor, trekking and skiwear, however, many brands are now using merino wool also as part of activewear collection, in yoga wear, running clothes or even in a gym and fitness.
-It is breathable, fast wicking, regulates your temperature and is odour resistant.
+In some sports, merino wool garments are also a great addition and have been used for decades.
+Typically, we see wool garments in outdoor, trekking and skiwear, however, many brands are now using merino wool also as part of activewear collections, in yoga wear, running clothes or even in a gym and fitness.
+It is breathable, fast wicking regulates your temperature and is odour resistant.
 The natural grease and structure of the wool fibre makes the material antibacterial and even dirt repellent.

 If you are looking to produce sportswear using recycled or environmentally friendly fabrics, then please get in touch for more information.